MicrosoftDocs/dynamics365smb-docs/business-central/projects-understanding-wip.md

 ---
-title: WIP Methods for Calculating and Recording Job Progress
+title: WIP Methods for Calculating and Recording Project Progress
 description: Describes the different work in process (WIP) methods you can use to post, monitor, and calculate financial information for projects that are in progress.
 author: brentholtorf
+ms.author: bholtorf
+ms.reviewer: andreipa
 ms.topic: conceptual
-ms.devlang: al
-ms.search.keywords: work in process, work in progress, calculate project WIP ms.search.form: 1010 ms.date: 04/01/2021
+ms.search.keywords: work in process, work in progress, calculate project WIP ms.search.form: 1010, ms.date: 02/22/2024
-ms.author: bholtorf
 ms.service: dynamics-365-business-central
+ms.custom: bap-template
 ---
 # Understanding WIP Methods in Project Management

 As a project progresses, materials, resources, and other expenses are consumed and must be posted to the project.
 Work in Process (WIP) is a feature that enables you to estimate the financial value of projects in the general ledger while the projects are ongoing.
 In many cases, you might post expenses for a project before invoicing a project.
 When only expenses have been posted, your financial statement will be inaccurate.

 To track the value in the general ledger, you can calculate WIP and post the value to the general ledger.
-For more information, see [Monitor Job Progress and Performance](projects-how-monitor-progress-performance.md).
+For more information, see [Monitor Project Progress and Performance](projects-how-monitor-progress-performance.md).

 [!INCLUDE[prod_short](includes/prod_short.md)] supports the following methods of calculating and recording the value of work in process.